The Co-Borrowing Myth: Why Signing is Not Just a Formality

 Joint & Several Liability: The Legal Reality

 The backbone of almost every loan agreement in India is the principle of "Joint and Several Liability."
 This is a legal term that every co-applicant must memorize.
+In simple terms, it means the bank has the right to recover the entire amount from any one of the borrowers.

 What it actually means for you: